Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn usz String.utf8_codepoints(s)
 ```

-Determine whether the current string actually points to a ZString-like string.

-This is done by looking at the byte one step after the end of the string.
-If this is zero, it is considered zero terminated.

-This function can safely be used with data pointing to null.
-However, it will not work correctly if the pointer is invalid, for example it is already freed.
 ```c3
 fn bool String.is_zstr(self) @deprecated("Unsafe, use copy instead")
 ```

-Return a pointer to the string *iff* it is a pointer to a zero terminated string, otherwise return a temp allocated zstring copy.

-This function is suitable if you are converting strings to ZString on the temp allocator, but suspect that the String might actually already point to zero terminated data.

-The function looks one step beyond the end of the slice to determine this, which means that if that data is then modified after this call, this function might behave incorrectly.

-For this reason, try to ensure that the resulting ZString is immediately used.
 ```c3
 fn ZString String.quick_zstr(self) @deprecated("Unsafe, use zstr_tcopy instead")
 ```

-Convert a number to a given base.
-If the base is not given, then it will be inferred from the number if the string starts with 0x 0o or 0b and the base is given as 10.

-Furthermore it will skip any spaces before and after the number.
 ```c3
 macro String.to_integer(self, $Type, int base = 10)
 ```